TillMeineke/ML_Zoomcamp2024_hw/tool_tips_tricks_books/evaluation template.md

 * 0 points: No containerization
 * 1 point: Dockerfile is provided or a tool that creates a docker image is used (e.g. BentoML)
-* 2 points: The application is containerized and the README describes how to build a contained and how to run it
+* 2 points: The application is containerized and the README describes how to build a container and how to run it

 ## Cloud deployment